-We note that many of these uses of electricity also occur in biological systems.
-Electrically controlled LED-like light sources exist in giant squids, batteries are built into electric eels, electrostatic motors are the basis of every muscle, and brains have lot in common with embedded computer systems.
-No biological system makes use of X-rays, though.
+Many of these uses of electromagnetism also occur in biological systems.
+However, Challenge 30 s no biological system makes use of X-rays, though.
 (Why?)
-Could there be biological systems that communicate via radio waves?
+No living being seems to use electric cooling.
+(Why?)
+And could there be biological systems that communicate via radio waves?